Prof. Simon SWIFT

 (editor) "Contours of Learning: On Spivak", Parallax 17:3 (Summer 2011).

 Hannah Arendt (London and New York: Routledge, 2008).
-Translated into Korean, Japanese and simplified Chinese.
+Translated into Korean, Japanese, simplified Chinese and Arabic.

 Romanticism, Literature and Philosophy: Expressive Rationality in Rousseau, Kant, Wollstonecraft and Contemporary Theory (London and New York: Continuum, 2006; paperback edition published 2008).